-The purpose of this policy is to set guidelines for implementing consistent asset management processes throughout the Benalla Rural City Council.
+The purpose of the Asset Management Policy(PDF, 196KB) is to set guidelines for implementing consistent asset management processes throughout the Benalla Rural City Council.

-The policy provides a guideline for the establishment and maintenance of commemorative memorials.
+The Commemorative Memorials Guidelines Policy(PDF, 151KB) provides a guideline for the establishment and maintenance of commemorative memorials.

-The policy provides a guideline for the naming of community facilities.
+The Community Facilities Naming Guidelines(PDF, 75KB) provides a guideline for the naming of community facilities.

 Councillors of Benalla Rural City are committed to working together in the best interests of the people within the municipality and to discharging responsibilities to the best of their skill and judgement.